giorgeabdala/rust-polkadot-challenges/src/beginner/challenge_07.md

 - **Generic Structs**: Writing code that works with multiple types
 - **Trait Bounds**: Constraining generic types to have certain capabilities
 - **Associated Types**: Flexible trait design
 - **Zero-Cost Abstractions**: Generics compile to specific code for each type used

+## Bonus Challenges

+⚠️ **Optional - For Deeper Exploration Only**

+1. **Trait objects and dynamic dispatch** - Practice patterns used in Substrate's runtime architecture